William-Hill/on_the_go_charlotte/src/pages/blog/2019-09-15-st-thomas-and-miami.md

 Food is special here.
 I had oxtails so good it made me want to cry.
 They reminded me of my great-great aunt Eloise who has ascended now 6 years ago.
 It brought back her voice and smile for me.
 The plantains were so beautiful- not too sweet and not too green.

 Above I mentioned the Eco tour on St. John.
-The guide was well verse
+The guide was well versed in the history of the land, how colonization and invasion has changed it, and what the local conservative efforts are to protect/preserve the land.
+I was able to Hike, kayak, and snorkel for one package deal!
+Oh and I met several giant turtles.
+At the beginning of snorkeling tour portion, we were advised on the hefty fine from touching a protected creature.
+So, if a turtle is swimming toward you, put your hands behind your back so you aren't at fault for contact.
+I had a tiny freak out because I didn't want to harm the turtle when it came up to the surface toward me.
+Pretty sure he saw the panic on my face and found me uninteresting once he surfaced.

+On the menu:

+On the spot:

+One the town: